16BitS3G4l/JServe/README.md

 ```

 ## Most Recent Changes (Changelog)
+_Refactored the framework by abstraction.
+Abstracted out concepts like Route handling into a registry of sorts, as well as a MIMEType store._

 1._Introduced a new exception for cases of a Null response status, and added unit testing to facilitate better code practices, and code quality._